sculab/GeneMiner-Test/README.md

-## Instructions for running TEST I
+## Instructions for Running TEST I

-**Note1:** Before running, You should install GeneMiner, HybPiper 2.01, aTRAM 2.02,3, Trinity-v2.14.04, SPAdes v3.15.55
+**Note1:** Prior to execution, ensure the installation of the following software: GeneMiner, HybPiper 2.01, aTRAM 2.02,3, Trinity-v2.14.04 and SPAdes v3.15.55

-**Note2:** Please pay attention to the parameters selection and path setting.
+**Note2:** Pay attention to parameter selection and path configuration.

-**1. Download sequencing data**
+**1. Download Sequencing Data**

-Two public data sets of Arabidopsis thaliana (SRR18391637) and Oryza sativa (SRR9663069) should be downloaded from the European Nucleotide Archive (http://www.ebi.ac.uk)
+Download two public datasets for _Arabidopsis thaliana_ (SRR18391637) and _Oryza sativa_ (SRR9663069) from the European Nucleotide Archive (http://www.ebi.ac.uk)

-Place the downloaded files in the TEST I folder, or you can use the following commands to download directly:
+Place the downloaded files in the TEST I folder or use the following commands to download directly:

 - wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR183/037/SRR18391637/SRR18391637_1.fastq.gz
 - wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR183/037/SRR18391637/SRR18391637_2.fastq.gz
 - wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR966/009/SRR9663069/SRR9663069_1.fastq.gz
 - wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR966/009/SRR9663069/SRR9663069_2.fastq.gz

-**2. Download reference sequences**
+**2. Download Reference Sequences**

-Download Angiosperms353 sequences of Brassicaceae
+Download Angiosperms353 sequences of Brassicaceae:
 - python download_reference.py -d requirement.csv -o download_Brassicaceae_353 -family Brassicaceae  -exclude Arabidopsis_thaliana  -t 4

-Download Angiosperms353 sequences of Poaceae
+Download Angiosperms353 sequences of Poaceae:
 - python download_reference.py -d requirement.csv -o download_Poaceae_353 -family Poaceae -exclude Oryza_sativa  -t 4

-**3. Download the gold standard**
+**3. Run work.sh**

+Execute the "work.sh" script.

+**Introduction to Files and Folders**

 INSDC.PRJNA10719.Arabidopsis_thaliana.a353.fasta:
-- The Angiosperms353 sequences of Arabidopsis thaliana from Kew Tree of Life Explorer (https://treeoflife.kew.org)
+- The Angiosperms353 sequences of _Arabidopsis thaliana_ from Kew Tree of Life Explorer (https://treeoflife.kew.org)

 INSDC.PRJDB1747.Oryza_sativa.a353.fasta:
-- The Angiosperms353 sequences of Oryza sativa from Kew Tree of Life Explorer (https://treeoflife.kew.org)
+- The Angiosperms353 sequences of _Oryza sativa_ from Kew Tree of Life Explorer (https://treeoflife.kew.org)

-**4. ref_Brassicaceae_353**
+ref_Brassicaceae_353:

-The directory to store Angiosperms353 sequences of the Brassicaceae family is used as reference sequences for GeneMiner.
-These reference sequences are modified and merged from the Angiosperms353 sequences of the Brassicaceae family, or you can directly use the “gene_file” folder in download_Brassicaceae_353.
+This directory stores Angiosperms353 sequences of the Brassicaceae family, used as reference sequences for GeneMiner.
+These reference sequences have been modified and merged from the Angiosperms353 sequences of the Brassicaceae family.
+Alternatively, you can directly utilize the "gene_file" folder in download_Brassicaceae_353.

-**5. ref_Poaceae_353**
+ref_Poaceae_353:

-The directory to store Angiosperms353 sequences of the Poaceae family is used as reference sequences for GeneMiner.
-These reference sequences are modified and merged from the Angiosperms353 sequences of the Poaceae family, or you can directly use the “gene_file” folder in download_Poaceae_353.
+This directory stores Angiosperms353 sequences of the Poaceae family, used as reference sequences for GeneMiner.
+These reference sequences have been modified and merged from the Angiosperms353 sequences of the Poaceae family.
+Alternatively, you can directly use the "gene_file" folder in download_Poaceae_353.

-**6. ref_Brassicaceae_for_hybpiper.fasta**
+ref_Brassicaceae_for_hybpiper.fasta:

-The reference sequences are used for HybPiper, which can be obtained by modifying and merging the Angiosperms353 genes from the Brassicaceae family or by directly using the “ref_hybpiper.fasta” file in download_Brassicaceae_353.
+These reference sequences are utilized for HybPiper and can be obtained by modifying and merging the Angiosperms353 genes from the Brassicaceae family.
+Alternatively, you can directly use the "ref_hybpiper.fasta" file in download_Brassicaceae_353.

-**7. ref_Poaceae_for_hybpiper.fasta**
+ref_Poaceae_for_hybpiper.fasta:

-The reference sequences are used for HybPiper, which can be obtained by modifying and merging the Angiosperms353 genes from the Poaceae family or by directly using the “ref_hybpiper.fasta” file in download_ Poaceae_353.
+These reference sequences are utilized for HybPiper and can be obtained by modifying and merging the Angiosperms353 genes from the Poaceae family.
+Alternatively, you can directly use the "ref_hybpiper.fasta" file in download_Poaceae_353.

-**8. work.sh**
+work.sh:

-The file records the command to run the TEST I
+This file contains the commands to run TEST I.

-## Instructions for running TEST II
+## Instructions for Running TEST II
-**Note:** Before running, you need to first install [NGSNGS](https://github.com/RAHenriksen/NGSNGS)
+**Note:** Before running, ensure the installation of [NGSNGS](https://github.com/RAHenriksen/NGSNGS)

-**1. ref_var**
+**Detailed Steps**

+- Execute the "work_1.sh" script.
+- Create a backup of the "path_of_GeneMiner/lib/my_assemble.py" file.
+- Replace the original file with the provided "my_assemble.py" to eliminate the weighted node model.
+- Execute the "work_2.sh" script.
+- Restore the previously backed-up "my_assemble.py" file.

+**Introduction to Files and Folders**

+ref_var:

-The folder contains sequences that are randomly mutated based on the Arabidopsis thaliana Angiosperms353 gene (with Arabidopsis_thaliana_0 as the gold standard).
+This folder contains sequences with random mutations based on the _Arabidopsis thaliana_ Angiosperms353 gene (with Arabidopsis_thaliana_0 as the gold standard).
 The number following the folder represents the percentage of mutation.

-**2. \*.list文件**
+\*.list files:

-The required identifiers for generating script files.
-Please do not modify.
+These files contain the required identifiers for generating script files.
+Please refrain from modifying them.

-**3. AccFreqL150R1.txt**

-From NGSNGS, this is the Read Quality profile for single-end read.

-**4. work_1.sh**
+AccFreqL150R1.txt:

+This file contains the commands to run the first part of TEST II.

+work_1.sh:

-The file records the command to run the first part of TEST II.
+This file contains the commands to run the first part of TEST II.

-**5. my_assemble.py**
+my_assemble.py:

-Before running work_2.sh, please first backup path_of_GeneMiner/lib/my_assemble.py, and replace the original file with this my_assemble.py, to remove the weighted node model.
+Before running work_2.sh, make a backup of the path_of_GeneMiner/lib/my_assemble.py, and replace the original file with this my_assemble.py to remove the weighted node model.

-**6. work_2.sh**
+work_2.sh:

-The file records the command to run the second part of TEST II.
+This file contains the commands to run the second part of TEST II.

 After running work_2.sh, please restore the backed-up my_assemble.py.